argoproj-labs/argocd-autopilot/docs/Getting-Started.md

 #### Using a Specific git Provider
 You can add the `--provider` flag to the `repo bootstrap` command, to enforce using a specific provider when creating a new repository.
 If the value is not supplied, the code will attempt to infer it from the clone URL.

-Autopilot currently supports a variaty of git providers, you should check if yours is currently supported [here](./Git-Providers.md).
+Autopilot currently supports a variety of git providers, you should check if yours is currently supported [here](./Git-Providers.md).

 ## Bootstrap Argo-CD